Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/029_Divide_Two_Integers.md

 If it is overflow, return MAX_INT.

 # Solution

+__The division of two natural numbers is the process of calculating _the number of times one number is contained within one another_.__

 In this problem, we are asked to divide two integers.
 However, we are not allowed to use division, multiplication and mod operations.
 So, what else can we use?
 Yeah, bit manipulations.